The Companies With the Best Parental Perks for Busy Moms (and Dads Too)

 Moms working for Apple not only get 14 weeks after birth, but 4 weeks before the due date to get ready.

-The Zuckster gives out a very liberal 16 week paid maternity, paternity, and adoption leave.
+The Zuckster gives out a very liberal 4 months of paid maternity, paternity, and adoption leave (regardless of gender or birthing method).

 Facebook also hands out $4,000 in no-strings attached “baby cash” along with free egg-freezing services.